Nacho Duato: Career

 From 1990 to 2011, Nacho Duato was the artistic director at Compania Nacional de Danza.
-In 2011 to 2014, he was leading the ballet company of the Mikhailovsky Theatre in Russia.
+Between 2011 and 2014, he led the ballet company of the Mikhailovsky Theatre in Russia.
 In 2014, Nacho Duato became general and artistic director at the Berlin State Ballet.
 In 2016, Michael Mueller, Mayor of Berlin, announced that the city would not extend Duato's contract with the company when it expired in 2019.
 Sasha Waltz and Johannes Ohman succeeded him as joint artistic directors of the Berlin State Ballet.

-Duato returns to his previous post in Saint Petersburg as artistic director of the Mikhailovsky ballet company.
+Duato returned to his previous post in Saint Petersburg as artistic director of the Mikhailovsky ballet company.